 Expected duration of the inclusion assistance rate

-The percentage of the increase rate, which is not to exceed 190 percent of the provider’s payment rate
+The percentage of the increase rate, which is not to exceed 190 percent of the provider’s payment rate.

-Boards must ensure that the designated qualified professional does the following:
+Boards must ensure that the designated qualified professional:

-Uses Certification for Inclusion Assistance Rate Form CC-2419 to determine the need for the inclusion assistance rate
+uses the Certification for Inclusion Assistance Rate Form CC-2419 to determine the need for the inclusion assistance rate;

-Evaluates the parent and provider questionnaire included in form CC-2419
+evaluates the parent and provider questionnaire included in Form CC-2419;

-Conducts observations at the provider site to confirm a need for the inclusion assistance rate
+conducts observations at the provider site to confirm a need for the inclusion assistance rate;

-Ensures that the provider has met the minimum standards set forth in 26 Texas Administrative Code (TAC) §746.1315 for CPR and first aid training during the provider’s most recent inspection by the CCR
+ensures that the provider has met the minimum standards set forth in 26 Texas Administrative Code (TAC) §746.1315 for CPR and first aid training during the provider’s most recent inspection by the CCR; and

-Reviews one of the following, depending on the program in which the child is enrolled:
+reviews one of the following, depending on the program in which the child is enrolled:

-Individualized Family Service Plan from the ECI program or Early Head Start
+Individualized Family Service Plan from the ECI program or EHS;

-Individualized Education Plan from Head Start or public school special education services, including Early Childhood Special Education
+Individualized Education Plan from HS or public school special education services, including Early Childhood Special Education; or

-Other supporting documentation to identify modifications that may include types of equipment recommended for the child
+Other supporting documentation to identify modifications that may include types of equipment recommended for the child.

 Boards must ensure that child care contractors verify provider compliance with approved activities within 30 calendar days of receiving approval for the inclusion assistance rate.